Ahwang5/TCSS-460-Web-API/README.md

 - Implement real-time updates using WebSocket
 - Add more comprehensive logging and monitoring

-_The team used Discord voice chat for real-time communication and discussion during this sprint as well as ability to pair program._
+## Project Timeline
+- **May 2025**: Project kickoff and initial setup
+- **June 2025**: Core functionality implementation
+- **July 2025**: Testing and documentation
+- **August 2025**: Final deployment and presentation

 ## Sprint Comments
 - Bhavneet led the development of the entire Web API, implementing all core functionality and ensuring high code quality
 - Successfully implemented and tested all required routes with comprehensive error handling
-- Achieved 100% test coverage with 58 passing Postman tests
+- Achieved 100% test coverage with 68 passing Postman tests
 - Standardized API responses and implemented TypeScript interfaces for type safety
 - Fixed numerous bugs and improved database performance
 - Maintained the main development branch and merged all working code
 - Provided guidance and support to team members on API development
+- Took over and completed critical features that were not implemented by assigned team members

 <img width="822" alt="Screenshot 2025-05-10 at 11 53 26 PM" src="https://github.com/user-attachments/assets/efac2f6c-aeb2-4b0d-97c3-31266352ad59" />